Back to All Guides

 Document the damage

-Take photos and videos of all water damage, the source of the leak, and the affected areas.
+Take photos and videos of all electrical damage, the source of the leak, and the affected areas.
 This documentation is critical for insurance claims.
-Note the time you discovered the issue and when you shut off the water.
+Note the time you discovered the issue and when you shut off the power.

 2

-Use towels, buckets, and mops to contain standing water.
-Move furniture and valuables away from wet areas.
-If water has reached electrical outlets or appliances, do not touch them—turn off the circuit breaker for that area first.
+Use a fire extinguisher if there are visible sparks.
+Move furniture and valuables away from the affected area.
+If there is visible damage to the panel or appliances, do not touch them—turn off the circuit breaker for that area first.

 3